yuqiang-yang/InternNav/challenge/onsite_competition/README.md

 ## 🚀 Code Submission
 Submit a Docker image with your agent server preconfigured and ready to run.
 During the competition, the robot will connect to a local server over the network.

-We’ll share additional details soon.
+Please also bring a local copy of your image for the day of onsite testing (10.18), in case there is any issue with the network connection.
+Contact us if you need any assistance.